Wilfongjt/source-data/README.md

 ## Conventions
 ### Open Data Portals
 * Using third party Open Data Portals via an API is preferred to coping a dataset to the Citizen Labs' open data portal
-* Documentation on how to interface with a specific open data portal should be incuded in a applications repo *
+* Documentation on how to interface with a specific open data portal should be incuded in a application's repo
+*
 ### API
+* An API is preferred to a direct connection to a database,
+### Versioning
 *
 ### Table Names
  * A noun is preferred to a verb, plurals are preferred to singular